agentrickard/workbench_access/README.txt

 another module, such as Organic Groups (http://drupal.org/project/og) or Domain Access (http://drupal.org/project/domain).

-You could also write an extension module that handles this for us.
+You could also write an extension module that handles this for Workbench.
 If that interests you, see the Developer Notes section of this document.

 ----